hackafterdark/carta/README.md

 ```

 #### Associations (Nested Structs)
 For nested structs (has-one or has-many relationships), use the `carta` tag to define a prefix for the nested struct's columns.
-The default delimiter between the prefix and the field name is `->`.
+The default delimiter is `->`, but `_` is also supported out-of-the-box for convenience.
+This dual support does not create conflicts with field names containing underscores (e.g., `first_name`) because mapping is based on the final, unambiguous column names returned by your `SELECT` query, which you control via SQL aliases.

 **Example:**
 ```go